lifelonglab/pyCLAD/docs/strategies.md

 Strategies are of different types based on the scenario type (e.g. concept-incremental, concept-aware, concept-agnostic) since scenario types determine available information on concept identifiers and boundaries.
 For more details see Scenarios.

+### Strategy types
+Strategies can be implemented referring to the three base classes pre-implemented in pyCLAD: **ConceptAwareStrategy**, **ConceptIncrementalStrategy**, and **ConceptAgnosticStrategy**.

+Different strategy types can exploit different data assumptions and availability to maximize their effectiveness in different scenarios (see [Scenarios](scenarios.md)).
+One of the key differences is that a **ConceptAwareStrategy** strategy can leverage information about the concept identifier during the prediction stage, which is not available in the other two strategy types.

+From this viewpoint, different strategy types can be suited to different scenarios.
+For example, considering the strategies pre-implemented in pyCLAD:

+- **MSTE** is inherently a **ConceptAwareStrategy**

+- **Naive**, **Replay**, and **CumulativeStrategy** support all three strategy types

 ### References